@2022 Cox Enterprises, inc

 Kennedy is a leader in the use of conservation easements as a tool for land protection.
 Land on his property in Mississippi and South Carolina, as well as all of the land alongside the Ruby River on his property in Montana, are protected by conservation easements.

 Staying true to his values, Kennedy successfully translated sustainable best practices from his personal life to the company’s business operations.
 Kennedy launched Cox Conserves, a national sustainability program that seeks to send zero waste to landfill by 2024 and become carbon and water neutral by 2044.
-Since 2007, the company and its affiliated foundations have invested more than $100M in sustainability and conservation through operations projects and grants to support environmental nonprofits.
+Since 2007, the company and its affiliated foundations have invested nearly $140M in sustainability and conservation through operations projects and grants to support environmental nonprofits.